mitul-4/prisoners-dilemma/README.md

 ## How to Play

 1. **Install Python**
-   Ensure Python 3.x is installed on your system.
+   Ensure Python 3.x is installed on your computer.

 2. **Run the Program**
    Save the game code in a file named `game.py`, and run it using the following command in your terminal: